 This Standard covers valves in the following categories:

-a) Category I: valves without requirements for proven notch-toughness properties; and
+a) Category I: valves without requirements for proven notch-toughness properties (for design temperatures at or above –29 °C); and

-b) Category II: valves with requirements for proven notch-toughness properties.
+b) Category II: valves with requirements for proven notch-toughness properties (for design temperatures at or above –45 °C).

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.